Genez-io/types/README.md

 We are here to assist you with any problems or questions you may have while using `@genezio/types`.
 Don't hesitate to reach out to us on [GitHub](https://github.com/Genez-io/genezio/issues) or join our [Discord community](https://discord.gg/uc9H5YKjXv) for real-time assistance.

-# System requirements

-`@genezio/types` can be used in Genezio projects developed on macOS, Linux-based distributions, and Windows.

-It is designed to work with Node.js versions >= `14.0.0`.

 # Troubleshooting

 For the most common issues that our users have dealt with, we created a [Troubleshooting](https://docs.genez.io/genezio-documentation/troubleshooting) section in the documentation.